abklein1/generation_y2k/README.md

 Next, I developed an Abstract Factory to build different types of People (staff and students) using components that make up a person, defined through an Interface.
 Students and staff are stored in separate hash maps for quick reference.
 People are then generated with attributes and stats.
+There are no "races" in this, like a typical RPG, but students and teachers have a chance at different base stats.
+Students and teachers can equip items to different parts of their bodies which are objects in themselves.
+Items would have been implemented given more time.
+Teachers are meant to be trainers, but their complete implementation was not finished.

 I used a Singleton design pattern to generate days.
 The days act as a form of step within the state machine that is the school and the people that attend/work at the school.
 Each day of the week defines a different Boss in the form of an Exam, Quiz, or homework, which each student in the school must face.
 The student has stats that are calculated against the stats of the Boss.
 The student may walk away with a grade and some experience or a bad status effect.
 Grades can be calculated to receive an average.
+The days work in the way that "floors" should function.